couchbaselabs/docs-ng/content/couchbase-sdk-c-2.3/appendix-release-notes.markdown

   *Issues* [CCBC-394](http://couchbase.com/issues/browse/CCBC-394)

-* ABI compatibility broken between 2.x and 2.3 for
+* Application binary interface (ABI) compatibility broken between 2.x and 2.3 for `lcb_create_compat`.
-  `lcb_create_compat`.
 This has been fixed by symbol aliasing between versions.
-  Developers are recommended to use the `lcb_cntl()` API to set the configuration cache, as specified in CCBC-395
+  Use the `lcb_cntl()` API to set the configuration cache, as specified in [CCBC-395](http://couchbase.com/issues/browse/CCBC-395).

   *Issues*: [CCBC-392](http://couchbase.com/issues/browse/CCBC-392)